yiisoft/yii2/docs/guide/start-databases.md

 $country->save();
 ```

-> Info: Active Record is a powerful way of accessing and manipulating database data in an object-oriented fashion.
+> Info: Active Record is a powerful way to access and manipulate database data in an object-oriented fashion.
-You may find more detailed information in the [Active Record](db-active-record.md).
-Besides Active Record, you may also
-use a lower-level data accessing method called [Data Access Objects](db-dao.md).
+You may find more detailed information in the [Active Record](db-active-record.md) section.
+Alternatively, you may also interact with a database using a lower-level data accessing method called [Data Access Objects](db-dao.md).

 Creating an Action <a name="creating-action"></a>